Information of leap second insertion in Enterprise Cloud 2.0 on December 31, 2016. [12/20/2016 Update]

 ・CentOS、 Oracle Linux, Red Hat Enterprise Linux, Red Hat Enterprise Linux for SAP applications on Virtual Server menu

-In default setting, chrony is used for time synchronizing.
+In default setting, chrony is used for time synchronization.
 Please follow the instructions below to upgrade the latest package and configure slew mode.

 1.Update chrony package by yum

 ・Red Hat Enterprise Linux for SAP HANA on Baremetal Server menu

 In default setting, ntpd with STEP mode is used for time synchronization.
 To avoid impact of leap second, please change configuration to slew mode by following instructions.

 ・Ubuntu on Baremetal Server or Virtual Server menu

 1.Download package named ntp_4.2.8 from Launchpad.
 NTP package can be downloaded from this URL.